 What I do find useful though is the contrast the devil provides.
-The evil antagonist to the good protagonist, the immoral yin to the righteous yang, a different perspective that, if nothing else, provides a benchmark to compare and contrast current beliefs and behaviours to.
+All that Good versus evil stuff, the immoral yin to the righteous yang.
+An alternative point of view that, if nothing else, provides a benchmark to compare and contrast current beliefs and behaviours to.

 As this article is about business and not moral philosophy now is probably a good point to introduce a little context.
 I am going to argue that businesses should embrace the devil and invite him into the boardroom – not literally, obviously, (although I can think of a few examples where this would explain quite a lot) but in the role of Advocatus Diaboli – the Devil’s Advocate.

 The Catholic Church created the role of Devil’s Advocate in the sixteenth century.
 The Cardinals had determined that the method of bestowing sainthood on the great and the good needed a little process improvement.
 The office of Devil’s Advocate would argue against a prospective saints commendation as endorsed by their sponsors.
 (The candidates themselves being too dead to give a first hand account) The idea being that any flaws or misrepresentations in the evidence presented would be tested and verified.

 As the evidence for sainthood include the verified performance of miracles, at least one of them posthumously, it is safe to assume that the role was more of a ceremonial undertaking than genuine attempt at fact checking, but despite this, the concept lives on today in common parlance as one who takes an opposing view to the accepted norm.